danburonline/spatial-place/README.md

 As the field of neurotechnology is becoming increasingly industrialised, I am personally concerned that research should nevertheless be open source and available free of charge.

-In addition to the main goal, my work has the goal to demonstrate the possibilities of brain-computer interfaces on the web, especially in the aspect of web accessibility.
+In addition to the main goal, my work has the goal to demonstrate the possibilities of brain-machine interfaces on the web, especially in the aspect of web accessibility.

 ## Directories